 This microcredential represents the skilled use of Canvas features to communicate clearly and efficiently with learners.

-To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your successful implementation of Canvas's communications tools.
+To earn this 0.5 USBE credit microcredential you will submit two types of evidence from the list below to demonstrate your successful implementation of Canvas's communications tools.
 You will also complete a short written or video reflective analysis.
 Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

 To receive this microcredential, a teacher must be using Canvas to actively and efficiently communicate with students.
 Evidence of how Canvas is bringing additional functionality to the process must be present.
 Fully articulated directions and resources must provide clarity and enrichment for students.

 Announcements: Announcements allow instructors to communicate with students about course activities and post interesting course-related topics.
 Announcements are designed to allow instructors to broadcast information out to all members of a course or to all members of sections within a course.
 Students may be able to reply to announcements, but replies are not considered to be a conversation and do not appear in the Conversations Inbox